robert/robert.github.com/_posts/2013-07-29-padding-oracle-attack.md

 Of course, this particular attack could be prevented by catching the exception, rate-limiting requests from the same IP address, or monitoring for suspicious requests, but that's obviously not the point.
 Attackers will always be sophisticated, and can exploit even the tiniest of implementation imperfections.
 Be careful with your crypto, even when it's someone else's!

+## Thanks to

-(thanks to the <a href="http://www.matasano.com/articles/crypto-challenges/" target="_blank">Matasano Crypto Challenges</a> for switching me onto crypto.
-Highly highly recommended)
+The <a href="http://www.matasano.com/articles/crypto-challenges/" target="_blank">Matasano Crypto Challenges</a> for switching me onto crypto.
+Highly highly recommended